List of Cricket World Cup centuries

 In cricket, a player is said to have completed a century when he scores 100 or more runs in a single innings.
 The Cricket World Cup is the international championship of One Day International (ODI) cricket.
-The event is organised by the sport's governing body, the International Cricket Council (ICC), and is held once in every four years.
-As of the 2019 tournament, a total of 196 centuries have been scored by 117 players from 15 different teams.
+The event is organized by the sport's governing body, the International Cricket Council (ICC), and is held once every four years.
+As of the latest 2023 tournament, a total of 236 centuries have been scored by 135 players from 16 different teams.
 Players from all the teams that have permanent ODI status have made centuries.
-In addition, players from five teams that have temporary ODI status have scored centuries.
-The Indians have scored the most centuries (32), while Australia have the most centurions (15).
+In addition, players from four teams that have temporary ODI status have scored centuries.
+India have scored the most centuries (39), and have the most centurions (17).

 The first century in the championship was scored by Dennis Amiss of England when he made 137 against India in the 1975 World Cup.
-The same day New Zealand's Glenn Turner scored 171 not out against East Africa.
-It remained the highest individual total over the next two editions until Indian cricketer Kapil Dev scored 175 not out against Zimbabwe in 1983.
-Following that, the record was broken successively by Viv Richards (181) in 1987, Gary Kirsten (188 not out) in 1996, Chris Gayle (215) and Martin Guptill (237 not out) both in 2015.
-India's Sachin Tendulkar and Rohit Sharma hold the record for the highest number of centuries (six), and are followed by Australia's Ricky Ponting and Sri Lanka's Kumar Sangakkara with five each.
-Tillakaratne Dilshan, Sourav Ganguly, Mahela Jayawardene, AB de Villiers, David Warner and Mark Waugh are joint-third with four centuries each.
+The same day New Zealand's Glenn Turner scored 171* against East Africa.
+It remained the highest individual total over the next two editions until Indian cricketer Kapil Dev scored 175* against Zimbabwe in 1983.
+Following that, the record was broken successively by Viv Richards (181) in 1987, Gary Kirsten (188*) in 1996, Chris Gayle (215) and Martin Guptill (237*) both in 2015.

+India's Rohit Sharma holds the record for the highest number of centuries with seven, followed by India's Sachin Tendulkar and Australia's David Warner with six, followed by Australia's Ricky Ponting, Sri Lanka's Kumar Sangakkara and India's Virat Kohli with five.
+Tillakaratne Dilshan, Sourav Ganguly, Mahela Jayawardene, AB de Villiers, Mark Waugh, and Quinton de Kock have four centuries each.